WardahAsad/SignEase-Sign-Language-Recognition-and-Translation-Web-App/README.md

-# SignEase - Sign Language Recognition and Translation Web App ✋🧠🗣️
+# SignEase - Sign Language Recognition and Translation Web App🗣️

 SignEase is a web-based application designed to help bridge the communication gap between deaf/mute individuals and the hearing community.
 It uses **computer vision and deep learning** to recognize Pakistani Sign Language (PSL) gestures in real-time and translate them into text.